dr-jam/GameplayProgramming/PeerReview-Exercise2.md

-# Code Review for Programming Exercise 2 #
+# Peer-Review for Programming Exercise 2 #

 ## Description ##

 For this assignment, you will be giving feedback on the completeness of assignment two: Obscura.
 In order to to do so, we will be giving you a rubric to give feedback on.
 For the feedback, please give positive criticism and suggestions on how to fix segments of code.

+You only need to review code modified or created by the student you are reviewing.
+You do not have to review the code and project files that were given out by the instructor.

+Abusive or hateful language or comments will not be tolerated and will result in a grade penalty or be considered a breach of the UC Davis Code of Academic Conduct.

 If there are any questions at any point, please email the TA.